Departure Dates for 2025 and 2026

 - Airport / Hotel / Airport transfers by private vehicle for Lukla flight.

-- Government license holder experienced, trekking guide (trained in Wilderness First Aid& altitude sickness) with his food, accommodation, salary, equipment, and accidental insurance, clothing, and medicine.
+- Government license holder experienced trekking guide (trained in Wilderness First Aid& altitude sickness) with food, accommodation, salary, equipment, accidental insurance, clothing, and medicine.

-- Local trekking porter ( 1 porter for two client basis) with his food, accommodation, salary, equipment, and accidental insurance, clothing, and medicine.
+- Local trekking porter ( 1 porter for two clients) with his food, accommodation, salary, equipment, accidental insurance, clothing, and medicine.

 - Round Trip flight ticket for Kathmandu Lukla Kathmandu.